Mark-MDO47/PrisonDilemmaTourney/python/README.md

 The file algorithm_template.py has information on naming conventions and methodology for creating algorithms, plus examples.

-Each algorithm has access to the entire history of play so far for this round, but does not know what the opponent will do for this move.
+Each algorithm has access to the entire history of play previous to this move, but does not know what the opponent will do this move.
 The two choices available are `cooperate` (c) or `defect` (d).

 The algorithms here are my attempts to implement some famous algorithms from the literature.
 Currently there are two categories of algorithms here: deterministic and probabilistic.